backslash-f/Worker/README.md

-# worker
+# Worker
-Do work in the main and background threads.
+Execute code in the main or background threads.
+Easily switch between them.